eininondumak/S.TASER/README.md

 #### 3. Network data

-In scenarios 3, network data between the smartphone and the server was collected.
+In scenario 3, network data between the smartphone and the server was collected.
 The APIs requested by the application to the server during the tag registration and location information retrieval processes were identified as follows.

 In the previous study by Yu, T. et al. (2022)<sup>1</sup>, an API for retrieving location information from ST/STF was made publicly available.
 This study also confirmed that the API endpoint has not changed.
-Additionally, this research further identified a web API for retrieving location information from SF, as detailed below.
+Additionally, this research further identified the API for retrieving location information from SF, as detailed below.

 \* captured files are in the Scenario 3 folder.